Kieran Denvir: Career

 Kieran Denvir came from a family steeped in GAA history.
-His father James was the first county chairman of Down in 1903 and his three older sisters Una, Roseleen and Angela, represented Down in the 1948 All-Ireland Camogie Final against Dublin.
-His older brother Brian played Gaelic football and hurling for both Down and Ulster before going on to manage the senior football team.
+His father James was the first county chairman of Down in 1903.
+His three older sisters Una, Roseleen, and Angela, represented Down in the 1948 All-Ireland Camogie Final against Dublin and his older brother Brian played Gaelic football and hurling for both Down and Ulster before going on to manage the senior football team.

 He first played Gaelic football at St. Malachy's College in Belfast as a schoolboy.
 He represented the college in the 1949 McRory Cup final.
 His performances for St Malachy's earned him selection for the Ulster Colleges team which won a provincial title in 1950.

 Once he completed his studies at St Malachy's he enrolled as a veterinary student at University College Dublin in 1952.
-Over the next eight years, he gained prominence in top class football beyond the county scene, while also making his early appearances for Down back home.
-While playing club football in Dublin, Mayo and wicklow his fame became well established with superb displays as a midfielder or forward.
+Over the next eight years, he gained prominence in top-class football beyond the county scene, while making his early appearances for Down back home.
+While playing club football in Dublin, Mayo, and Wicklow his fame became well-established with superb displays as a midfielder or forward.

 As a fresher, his selection at right half-forward on the Sigerson team heralded the start of a brilliant six-year Sigerson Cup campaign at UCD.
 His first success came in 1953 and he went on to play in 6 Sigerson Cup finals (including the 1954 final replay) winning four Sigerson Cup titles, including one as team captain in 1955.
 During that time UCD also won the Dublin senior football League title.
-He was selected on the Combined Universities team of 1955 vs Rest of Ireland, which also featured Sean Murphy (Kerry), Kevin Heffernan (Dublin) and Sean Purcell (Galway) and further honours followed when he was selected for Ulster in 1955, 1956 and 1958 winning a Railway Cup in 1956.
+He was selected on the Combined Universities team of 1955 vs Rest of Ireland, which also featured Sean Murphy (Kerry), Kevin Heffernan (Dublin), and Sean Purcell (Galway) and further honours followed when he was selected for Ulster in 1955, 1956 and 1958 winning a Railway Cup in 1956.

-During his third level studies he was also eligible to play for his home club and in 1955 he won a County Senior Hurling Championship medal for Kilclief playing alongside his older brother Brian.
+During his third-level studies he was also eligible to play for his home club and in 1955 he won a County Senior Hurling Championship medal for Kilclief playing alongside his older brother Brian.
 The following year Kilclief were unable to field a football team, so he played his club football for RGU Downpatrick lining out alongside Derry's Jim McKeever who was living in Downpatrick at the time.

-After he finished his studies, his profession took him to Ballina, Co.
-Mayo, where he transferred to the Ballina Stephenites club.
-Here he competed in both the league and championship, winning a Mayo senior football league title in 1958 and runners-up medal in the Championship.
-He subsequently moved on to Baltinglass for a short spell helping them win their first football County Championship (although he missed the final), before moving to Kilkeel to set up his own veterinary practice.
+After he finished his studies, his profession took him to Ballina, County Mayo, where he transferred to the Ballina Stephenites club.
+He competed in both the league and championship, winning a Mayo senior football league title in 1958 and a runners-up medal in the Championship.
+As a veterinary locum, he subsequently moved on to Baltinglass for a brief spell, helping them win their first football County Championship (although he missed the final), before moving to Kilkeel to set up his own veterinary practice.
 Here he finished his club career playing football for Greencastle and hurling for Kilkeel, playing until the late 1960s.
 In 1963 he added a Down Junior Hurling Championship medal to his collection with the Kilkeel team.